 - How can I find things to do in my spare time?

-- How can I stay safe and healthy?
+- How can I get support with relationships?

 - How do I get help with housing?